Class Geometry

 IsValid

-Tests whether this Geometry
+Tests whether this Geometry is topologically

 valid, according to the OGC SFS specification.